confluentinc/ksql/design-proposals/klip-15-new-api-and-client.md

 A successful ack will contain a field `status` with value `ok`.

 All ack responses also contain a field `seq` with a 64 bit signed integer value.
-This number corresponds to the sequence of the send on the request.
+This number corresponds to the sequence of the insert on the request.
 The first send has sequence `0`, the second `1`, the third `3`, etc. It allows the client to correlate the ack to the corresponding send.

 In case of error, an error response (see below) will be sent.
 For an error response for a send, the `seq` field will also be included.

+Please note that acks can be returned in a different sequence to which the inserts were submitted.

 #### Errors